red6/dmn-check/README.md

 You can use dmn-check in three ways.

-* As a Maven plugin that can be integrated into your build process and continues integration to prevent bugs from slipping into your artifacts.
+* As a Maven or Gralde plugin that can be integrated into your build process and continues integration to prevent bugs from slipping into your artifacts.
 * Integrated into the [Camunda Modeler](https://camunda.com/products/modeler/) via the dmn-check plugin.
 * Integrated into your custom tools by using the artifacts [dmn-check-core](https://search.maven.org/artifact/de.redsix/dmn-check-core) or